alvr-org/PhoneVR/README.md

 * Android App: App folder: `<root>/code/mobile/android/PhoneVR`
   * Compiled/Tested on `Android Studio 4.0.1`
   * For testing, this project has 2 Build Configs, Debug and Release.
 Debug has lots of debugging callouts to logcat from both JAVA and JNI.
+  * PhoneVR is Android AVD compatible, though PhoneVR Server networking is also AVD compatible, but ALVR Server networking need some more work for simulation.
+    * PhoneVR APK when run on AVD automatically assigns 10.0.2.2 (default emu addr) to pcIP
+    * After starting the AVD Emulator, need to run "adb forward tcp:33333 tcp:33333", in terminal/cmd, this will enable PVRServer -> Android Emulator based PVRAndroidApp communication.

 * External Vendor Libraries used (all Headers included in respective Projects):
   * Json v3.8.0 (https://github.com/nlohmann/json) (code\windows\libs\json)